 Kuma Kuma Kuma Bear Season 2 release date predictions

-The main issue is that the story is a run-of-the-mill isekai power fantasy, albeit with a female OP protagonist.
+This bear is swimming against the stream since in the beginning, the anime was a run-of-the-mill isekai power fantasy, albeit with a female OP protagonist.
 The bear suit and its bear-themed powers are a reoccurring visual gag that’s cute but not too humorous.
 Fortunately, similar to the BOFURI anime, Yuna is lovable, and it’s her sarcastic character that carries the show forward.

-Except for the Rainy Cocoa anime series, Studio EMT Squared is not known for creating second seasons.
-So, if Kuma Kuma Kuma Bear Season 2 is another exception, it’ll be a surprise.
+Except for the Rainy Cocoa anime series, Studio EMT Squared is not known for creating second seasons, making Kuma Kuma Kuma Bear Season 2 another exception.